tawfiqfm/tawfiqfm/README.md

 - 👋 Hi, I’m @tawfiqfm
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently a student at the Georgia Institute of Technology
-- 📫 How to reach me: tawfiqfm@gmail.com
+- 📫 How to reach me: tawfiq@gatech.edu